Ethiopia: Media

-The Ethiopian Broadcasting Corporation (EBC), formerly known as ETV, is the state media.
-Radio broadcasting was commenced earlier in 1935 before the television service began in 1962 with assistance of British firm Thomson and Emperor Haile Selassie.
-Since 2015, EBC has upgraded its studios with modernized transmission.
+The Ethiopian Broadcasting Corporation (EBC), formerly known as ETV, is a state-owned public service broadcaster.
+Radio broadcasting began in 1935, and television service began in 1962 with the assistance of British firm Thomson and Emperor Haile Selassie.
+Since 2015, EBC has upgraded its studios with modernised transmission.

 Kana TV is the most popular TV channel in Ethiopia.
 It is mainly known for dubbing foreign content into Amharic.
-Over several decades, the state television has served as the major mass media until in the late 2000s, when EBS TV launched as the first private television channel.
-Moreover, numerous private channels were commenced in 2016, culminating in the growth of privately owned media companies in the country.
-As an example, Fana TV has been the largest TV network since its launch in 2017.
+For several decades, EBC served as the main source for mass media until the late 2000s, when EBS TV launched as the first private television channel.
+Moreover, numerous private channels were founded in 2016, contributing to the growth of privately owned media companies in the country.
+Fana TV has been the largest TV network since its launch in 2017.

-The most widely circulated newspapers in Ethiopia are Addis Fortune, Capital Ethiopia, Ethiopian Reporter, Addis Zemen (Amharic) and Ethiopian Herald.
+The most widely circulated newspapers in Ethiopia are Addis Fortune, Capital Ethiopia, Ethiopian Reporter, Addis Zemen (in Amharic), and Ethiopian Herald.

 The sole internet service provider is the national telecommunications firm Ethio telecom.
 A large portion of users in the country access the internet through mobile devices.
 As of July 2016, there are around 4.29 million people who have internet access at their home as compared to a quarter of a million users a decade before that.
 The Ethiopian government has at times intentionally shut down internet service in the country or restricted access to certain social media sites during periods of political unrest.
-In August 2016, following protest and demonstration in the Oromia Region, all access to the internet was shut down for a period of two days.
+In August 2016, following protests and demonstrations in the Oromia Region, all access to the internet was shut down for a period of two days.
 In June 2017, the government shut down access to the internet for mobile users during a period that coincided with the administration of university entrance examination.
 Although the reason for the restriction was not confirmed by the government, the move was similar to a measure taken during the same period in 2016, after a leak of test questions.